 Court reporters offer an invaluable service for legal institutions and for attorneys who rely on accurate transcriptions of proceedings.
 It can be a challenging process to search for a court reporter, especially for legal professionals new to the process in a particular jurisdiction or who don’t know much about the venue.
 In the absence of a professional network you can rely on for a word-of-mouth referral, you have to use objective criteria to find the right person.
 Going to court can be a confusing time, there is a load of things that need to be sorted alongside getting a court reporter.
 For example you might need to use a process service (such as one provided by someone like the Colorado Springs Process Server).

 Lawyers assess several key factors when deciding on a court reporter.
 This kind of analysis is essential, as the role of a court reporter is complex and attorneys need to rely on those services in order to safeguard the welfare of their clients.
+The welfare of clients is of the highest importance to attorneys like Bley & Evans, they need to make sure that everything going on, is happening in a fair and impartial environment to get the best result they can from the proceedings.
 Consider these criteria when searching for a new court reporter for your next deposition or trial.

 Certifications and Training Matter

 Court reporters provide the only record of depositions and trial proceedings.
 They document the gestures and actions of speakers using stenography equipment.
 At the conclusion of events, they edit for typographical errors, ensuring the record is accurate and reliable.
 However, a full-service legal service can provide more sophisticated services, like video depositions.